 If your favorite resort appears on the list and you’d like to argue their case, head down to the comments section!

-Disclosure: Our trusty friend Tripadvisor guided the resort selection.
+Disclosure: I used our trusty friend Tripadvisor to help guide resort selection.
 Some particularly disgruntled visitors are responsible for these resorts appearing on the list.
-The opinions within the article are therefore not my own, but those of Tripadvisor reviewers.
+The opinions within the article are therefore not all my own, but those of Tripadvisor reviewers.
 They should be treated as opinion and not fact.

 WORST SKI RESORTS IN THE WORLD

 1. Tiffindell, Eastern Cape (South Africa)

 - Season: early June to early September

 Location, location, location!

 One would expect that a prerequisite for opening a ski resort would be snow.

 However South Africa’s Tiffindale, located in the Drakensberg range, doesn’t seem to agree.

 Even if you ignore all the environmental risks artificial snow has on the ecosystem, you can’t ignore the icy slopes.